 The Biology department runs a very active enrichment programme for all year groups.
 In Years 9 and 10, all pupils take part in the national “I’m a Scientist/Engineer, Get me out of here” competitions, and the most gifted biologists enter the Biology Challenge.

 As pupils move through Year 11 and into the Sixth Form, they are encouraged to attend the Hodgkin Society meetings.
 Named after Alan Hodgkin, OG and Nobel Prize Winner, the Hodgkin Society is a pupil-centred society, where pupils are encouraged to do presentations of whatever format they wish to enrich their peers’ understanding, interest and knowledge of biologically-related matters.
-Trips are run to talks at UEA, JIC and further afield.

 Years 10 and 11